ironjr/StreamMultiDiffusion/README.md

 3. Command line prompts by importing the `model` in `src`.
 For detailed examples and interfaces, please see the Jupyter demos.

-### More Detailed Instruction

-We have provided detailed explanation of the application design and the expected usages in appendices of our [paper](https://arxiv.org/abs/2403.09055).
-This section is a summary of its contents.
-Although we expect everything to work fine, there may be unexpected bugs or missed features in the implementation.
-We are always welcoming issues and pull requests from you to improve this project! 🤗

 ### Basic Usage (GUI)

 | ![usage1](./assets/instruction1.png) | ![usage2](./assets/instruction2.png) |